-- Applying water to outdoor landscapes that causes ru onto adjacent property, non-irrigated areas, private and public walkways, roadways, parking lots, or structures - Using a hose to wash motor vehicles unless the hose i fitted with a shut-off nozzle or device that causes it to cease dispensing water immediately when not in use - Applying water to driveways and sidewalks Using water in a fountain or other decorative water feature, - except where the water is part of a recirculating system Applying water to outdoor landscapes during and within 48 hours after measurable rainfall - Serving drinking water other than upon request in eating or drinking establishments, including but not limited to restaurants, hotels, cafés, cafeterias, bars, or other public places where food or drink are served and/or purchased
+- Applying water to outdoor landscapes that causes ru onto adjacent property, non-irrigated areas, private and public walkways, roadways, parking lots, or structures - Using a hose to wash motor vehicles unless the hose i fitted with a shut-off nozzle or device that causes it to cease dispensing water immediately when not in use - Applying water to driveways and sidewalks - Using water in a fountain or other decorative water feature, except where the water is part of a recirculating system - Applying water to outdoor landscapes during and within 48 hours after measurable rainfall - Serving drinking water other than upon request in eating or drinking establishments, including but not limited to restaurants, hotels, cafés, cafeterias, bars, or other public places where food or drink are served and/or purchased

-In order to achieve mandated water use reductions, landscape irrigation will be limited to no more than three days per week.
-We will provide more information and the schedule to customers in the coming weeks, guests with the option of choosing not to have towels and linens laundered daily and to prominently display their property, customers must fix any leak that is within the customer's control.
+- In order to achieve mandated water use reductions, landscape irrigation will be limited to no more than three days per week.
+We will provide more information and the schedule to customers in the coming weeks, Please be sure to observe any ordinances also set by your local government. - Operators of hotels and motels are required to provide guests with the option of choosing not to have towels and linens laundered daily and to prominently display notice of this option in each guest room using clear and easily understood language. - .
+Once notified of a water leak that may exist or their property, customers must fix any leak that is within the customer's control.